"They shall grow not old, as we that are left grow old.

 Frederick was wounded in battle and sent to The General Hospital in Nottingham.
 From his hospital ward Frederick penned a letter home.
 The Reading Mercury reported on 9th January 1915 -

-Charles rose to the rank of Lance Sergeant before he too was killed as a result of enemy action on 29th November 1917, aged just 25 years.
+Charles rose to the rank of Lance Sergeant before he too was killed at the battle of Bourlon Wood as a result of enemy action on 29th November 1917, aged just 25 years.
 Charles in buried in the Moeuvers Communal Cemetery in France.
 The Reading Mercury carried a notice of Charles's death on 22nd December 1917 -

 "Acting Lance-Sergt Charles Stevens of the Royal Berks Regiment, eldest son of Mr. and Mrs. Charles Stevens of 5, Dolman's Buildings, King Street, Maidenhead, was killed on November 29th.
 He had distinguished himself for bravery in the field in the earlier part of the war, and was the possessor both of the D.C.M. and the Military Medal."